Arello-Mobile/Moxy/README.md

 The main idea of using Moxy:
 ![schematic_using](https://habrastorage.org/files/a2e/b51/8b4/a2eb518b465a4df9b47e68794519270d.gif)

 See what's happening here in the [wiki](https://github.com/Arello-Mobile/Moxy/wiki).

-## Diff beetween us and root project
+## Diff between us and root project
 1. We support androidX
 2. We will remove GLOBAL and WEAK preseter type from the library
 3. Starategy which work by tag, will be added to main package.
+4. We will change the template for android studio (and intelij), the templates will create a view interface and activity or fragment into one file, and this file and presenter keep into one package.
+We will remove template for Java.

 ## Capabilities